-A plan that identifies how people will spend the money allocated to them to get the life they want.
+A plan that identifies how people will spend the money allocated to them through their personal budget to get the life they want.

 3. Approving the Support Plan

 The Council will have to sign off the approved support plan before the personal budget is released.